allanrepo/APL/README.txt

 	  is not used in lotinfo.txt file.
 	- if neither config.xml nor lotinfo.txt file specify the CUSTOMER, APL will default to none, in which case it will not set MIR.ENG_ID and MIR.FACIL_ID

-version beta.2.7.20191104
--	bug fixes
-	- fixed setLotInformation() to write RTST_COD. changed EVX_LOT_TYPE from LotLotStatus to LotLotState

--	update feature
+-	update feature (enabling/disabling lotinfo.txt to FAModule)
 	- feature that sends lotinfo.txt to FAModule (ST Galileo flow) which is part of uprodtool can now be disabled
 		<SiteConfiguration name = "ATK3">
 				<FAMODULE state = "false" />
 		</SiteConfiguration>
-	- rename widget app title to "APL Commander 1.0"

 -	new feature (setting NewLotUnison.xml)
 	- previously, NewLotUnison.xml file, a file that OICU uses to customize its New Lot Input Dialog box, and path are hard coded into APL,